-The bottom-up rising of leisure culture also attests to the weakening of the top spiritual leadership – Gdolei HaTorah - and the upsurge of grass-root leadership, with a more popular or civilian character.
+The rise of leisure culture from the bottom up also attests to the weakening of the top-spiritual leadership – Gdolei HaTorah – and the upsurge of grass-roots leadership of a more popular or civilian character.
 Furthermore, Haredi politics is no longer confined to narrow sectorial matters.
-Instead, it addresses broad issues of nationality and ethnicity and even yields first signs of political movements, such as Haredi feminism.
+Instead, it addresses broad issues of nationality and ethnicity and even displays first signs of political movements, such as Haredi feminism.

-Many Haredis find these transformations threatening.
-As a reaction, they build higher fences to prevent the external world from influencing their traditional way of life.
-Haredi society, then, is less stable than before.
-It becomes cracked, enabling additional change to grow.
-This article focus on one specific field of change – the growing participation of Haredis in labor organizations.
-But before I delve into this topic, it is necessary to discuss the state of Haredi employment.
+Many Haredim find these transformations threatening.
+As a reaction, they erect further walls to prevent the external world from influencing their traditional way of life.
+Haredi communities, then, are less stable than before: cracks form in the traditional structures, enabling additional change to take root.
+This article focuses on one specific area of change – the growing participation of Haredim in labor organizations.
+To provide the needed context, I shall first discuss the state of Haredi employment.

-Employment among Haredim
+Employment among the Haredim

-Due to multiple causes - an ethos of the Society of Learners, governmental benefits, and the preference for self-isolation – the employment rates among Haredis were substantially low relating to non-Haredi Jews.
-The lowest score was in 2002, when Haredis's employment rate was 37% for men and 51% for women, compared to 78% and 68%, respectively.
-However, Since 2003, Haredis' employment rates have gradually increased, and the gap between them and the secular got thinner.
-Haredis's employment rate was 51% for men and 76% for women, compared to 87% for non-Haredi men and 83% for women.
+Owing to multiple causes – such as the Haredi ethos of the Society of Learners, the provision of state benefits, and the preference for self-isolation – employment rates among the Haredim have been substantially lower than those of non-Haredi Jews.
+The lowest score was noted in 2002, when the Haredi employment rate stood at 37% for men and 51% for women, compared to 78% and 68%, respectively, for non-Haredi Jews.
+However, since 2003, Haredi employment rates have been gradually increasing, narrowing the gap between them and the secular population.
+In 20XX, the Haredi employment rate was at 51% for men and 76% for women, compared to 87% and 83% for non-Haredi men and women, respectively.

-A central cause for the rise of employment among Haredim was the massive cut of the state's benefits, in 2003, among them cutting support for the Yeshivas.
-Meeting the monthly ends has become hard for many Haredi families.
-Thus they had no choice but to join the labor force.
-This entry was a starting point.
-Henceforth, a growing amount of Haredis have acquired professional training, and their span of occupation has expanded.
-Haredis has become a part of the Israeli labor market.
+A central cause for the rise of employment among the Haredim was the massive cut of state benefits in 2003, among them reducing support for the Yeshivas.
+As making ends meet became difficult for many Haredi families, they had no choice but to join the workforce.
+This initial entry was only a starting point; since then, growing numbers of Haredim have acquired professional training, expanding the range of occupations practiced.
+Thus the Haredim have become part of the Israeli labor market.

-The unique characteristics of employment among Haredis may accompany specific difficulties.
-First, Lacking in acquaintance with the job market leads Haredis to gather in only a few branches, such as education, computing, accounting, social work, business management, etc. Secondly, Haredi's attitude to work tends to be instrumental, merely for a living.
-They do not regard work as a career or as a source of identity.
-Bible learning is still their calling.
-Thirdly, Haredi employees do not tend to develop a robust organizational identity.
-Finally, many of them wish to control the extent of their exposure to the secular environment.
-They assume that sticking together will make it easier to maintain their way of life.
-Therefore, a newly emerging phenomenon is work enclaves for Haredi workers, often segregated by gender.
+The unique characteristics of employment among the Haredim may bring along certain difficulties.
+First, a lack of acquaintance with the job market leads the Haredim to concentrate in only a few branches, such as education, computing, accounting, social work, business management, etc. Second, the Haredim’s attitude to work tends to be instrumental: used to earn a living, it is not regarded as a career or a source of identity, because Bible study remains their calling.
+Third, Haredi employees tend not to develop a robust organizational identity.
+Finally, many wish to control the extent of their exposure to the secular environment.
+Since many Haredim assume that sticking together will make it easier to maintain their way of life, work enclaves for Haredi workers, often segregated by gender, are emerging as a new phenomenon.

-The training of Haredis is worse than the general Israeli population.
-Haredi's rates are less than their non-Haredi counterparts, 25% compared to 33% in 2016.
-More women are getting special training among Haredi employees than men (30% compared to 17% in 2016).
-Moreover, Haredis' secular education is relatively low, with only 20% having an academic degree compared to 45% among non-Haredi employees.
-Haredi workers are also less inclined to use digital or innovative technologies at work.
-They adapt to it only when they have to.
+Professional training among the Haredim is less common than among the general Israeli population.
+Haredi rates of X are below those of their non-Haredi counterparts, 25% compared to 33% in 2016.
+Among Haredi employees, more women than men are receiving specialized training (30% compared to 17% in 2016).
+Moreover, the Haredim’s levels of secular education are relatively low, with only 20% having an academic degree, compared to 45% of non-Haredi employees.
+Haredi workers are also less inclined to use digital or other innovative technologies at work, adopting them only when required to.